Norway in the Eurovision Song Contest 2017: Background

 The Norwegian national broadcaster, Norsk rikskringkasting (NRK), broadcasts the event within Norway and organises the selection process for the nation's entry.
+NRK confirmed their intentions to participate at the 2017 Eurovision Song Contest on 16 May 2016.
 The broadcaster has traditionally organised the national final Melodi Grand Prix, which has selected the Norwegian entry for the Eurovision Song Contest in all but one of their participation.
 On 9 June 2016, NRK revealed details regarding their selection procedure and announced the organization of Melodi Grand Prix 2017 in order to select the 2017 Norwegian entry.

 Before Eurovision

 Melodi Grand Prix 2017

 Melodi Grand Prix 2017 was the 55th edition of the Norwegian national final Melodi Grand Prix and selected Norway's entry for the Eurovision Song Contest 2017.
 The show took place on 11 March 2017 at the Oslo Spektrum in Oslo, hosted by Kåre Magnus Bergh and Line Elvsåshagen.
 The show was televised on NRK1, NRK TV, broadcast via radio with commentary by Ole Christian Øen on NRK P1 as well as streamed online at NRK's official website nrk.no.
-The national final was watched by 1.155 million viewers in Norway, roughly 158,000 less than the viewing figures for 2016 but with a market share of 73%, making it the most watched Melodi Grand Prix final since 2010.
+The national final was watched by 1.155 million viewers in Norway with a market share of 73%.

 Competing entries

 A submission period was opened by NRK between 9 June 2016 and 11 September 2016.
 Songwriters of any nationality were allowed to submit entries, while performers of the selected songs would be chosen by NRK in consultation with the songwriters.
 In addition to the public call for submissions, NRK reserved the right to directly invite certain artists and composers to compete.
 At the close of the deadline, a record-breaking 1,035 submissions were received.
-Ten songs were selected for the competition by a jury panel in late 2016 and early 2017.
-The competing acts and songs were revealed on 7 February 2017 during a press conference at NRK studios, presented by Kåre Magnus Bergh, Line Elvsåshagen and Jan Fredrik Karlsen and broadcast via NRK1 and online at mgp.no.
-15-second clips of the competing entries were released during the press conference, while the songs in their entirety were premiered on 15 February.
+Ten songs were selected for the competition and the competing acts and songs were revealed on 7 February 2017 during a press conference at NRK studios, presented by Kåre Magnus Bergh, Line Elvsåshagen and Jan Fredrik Karlsen and broadcast via NRK1 and online at mgp.no.
+Among the competing artists was former Norwegian Eurovision Song Contest entrant Åge Sten Nilsen (lead singer of Ammunition) who represented the country in 2005 as part of the band Wig Wam.
+10-second clips of the competing entries were released during the press conference, while the songs in their entirety were premiered on 15 February.